Get

 teacup pomeranian on grass

-Image By: love_studio, Shutterstock
+Image Credit: love_studio, Shutterstock

 When looking for a Teacup Pomeranian, only go through reputable breeders or adopt from an animal shelter.
-Avoid online ads, always ask the breeder for their dogs’ medical history, and visit the puppy that you’re interested in before purchasing.
+Avoid online ads, ask the breeder for their dogs’ medical history, and visit the puppy you’re interested in before purchasing.

 Personality / Character

-As active as Teacups are, they enjoy a good cuddle on a warm lap, though it’s important to note that they would do best with families with older children.
+As active as Teacups are, they enjoy a good cuddle on a warm lap, though it’s important to note that they do best with families with older children.
 They are far too small and fragile to be around very young children.

 teacup pomeranian running on grass